-Of our existing debt, \$2 million is due February 29, 2023 and approximately \$3 million is due March 31, 2025.
+Our existing \$2 million of debt is due February 29, 2023.
 We also may have earnout payments of up to a maximum of \$1,018,333 in the second quarter of 2022 and \$833,333 in the second quarter of 2023.
 Our operating cash flow alone may be insufficient to meet these obligations in full in the first and second quarters of 2023.
 We have positive operating cash flow, and we believe we could seek additional debt or equity financing on acceptable terms.
 We believe that our balance sheet and financial statements would support a full or partial refinancing or other appropriate modification of the current promissory notes, such as an extension or conversion to equity.
 We are confident in our ability to prudently manage our current debt on terms acceptable to us.

-Our ability to meet our capital needs in the short term will depend on many factors, including maintaining and enhancing our operating cash flow, successfully managing the transition of our recent acquisition of Yellow Folder, successfully retaining and growing our client base in the midst of general economic uncertainty, and managing any continuing effects of the COVID-19 pandemic on our business.
+Our ability to meet our capital needs in the short term will depend on many factors, including maintaining and enhancing our operating cash flow, successfully managing the transition of our recent acquisitions of Graphic Sciences and CEO Image, successfully retaining and growing our client base in the midst of general economic uncertainty, and managing the continuing effects of the COVID-19 pandemic on our business.